moorepants/learn-multibody-dynamics/tmt.rst

    \breve{I}^{B_1/B_{1o}} \cdot \hat{n}_z\hat{n}_z \\
    \end{bmatrix}

-Multiplying the velocities with this matrix gives the momenta of each rigid body.
+Multiplying the velocities with this matrix gives the momenta scalars of each rigid body.

 .. math::